ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 This tutorial will show you how to extend Avalanche's subnet-evm with custom functionality.
 It adds a novel stateful precompile contract to verify the X-Chain signature of a message that has been signed using the Avalanche Wallet or by other means.

 Previously, we at [red·dev](https://www.red.dev) wrote a [tutorial](https://docs.avax.network/community/tutorials-contest/red-dev-sig-verify-tutorial) on the same topic using solidity.
-But we think it is faster, more user-friendly, and more gas-efficient to recreate it as a stateful precompile that works similarly to ecrecover(), a precompile already built into subnet-evm that can verify C-Chain signatures.
+But we think it is faster, more user-friendly, and more gas-efficient to recreate it as a stateful precompile that works similarly to ecrecover(), a precompile that is already built into subnet-evm that can verify C-Chain signatures.

 In this tutorial, we describe each step of setting up the environment and adding the new stateful precompile.
 For more information, see the **Resources** section at the end of this tutorial.